Meet The Team

 BFA Rhode Island School of Design, MFA Suny New Paltz.
-Taught at the university level for over a decade and started at GAC as an Education Coordinator before being promoted to a full-time position as Education Manager.
+Taught at the university level for over a decade and started at GAC as an Education Coordinator before being promoted to a full-time position as Education Director.
 She owns and operates her own jewelry line, Kit Burke-Smith Jewelry.
 She helped found and currently serves on the board of directors for the Foundation for Beacon Schools.
 This nonprofit organization supports innovation, enrichment, equity, and expansion of educational opportunities in the Beacon City School District.

 Jessica Albert developed her passion for the arts throughout her early education in Newburgh, NY.
 She is an interdisciplinary artist who combines ceramics and fiber throughout her work.
 She received her AS in Visual Arts from Dutchess Community College and a BFA in Sculpture with a minor in Art History from SUNY Purchase.
 Jessica spends most of her free time exploring the Hudson Valley with her 3 dogs.